 MusiciansKoominka

-While growing up, Koomi played in ensembles at the Clarence Valley Conservatorium in Grafton and travelled around NSW for lessons, including occasional lessons with Sarah Butler in Brisbane and Paul Goodchild in Sydney.
-Koomi also regularly travelled to Sydney to participate in the NSW Arts Unit ensembles, played trumpet in the Schools Spectacular orchestra and was invited to participate in the Arts Unit’s 2014 international tour.
+Born and raised in Grafton NSW, Koominka took up the trumpet aged 7 in a desperate attempt to keep up with his older, trombone-playing brother in the local jazz band.
+In a twist of fate, the band promptly ceased performing as soon as Koominka was old enough to join.
+While growing up, Koominka played in the Clarence Valley Conservatorium’s ensembles in Grafton and travelled around the North Coast of NSW for lessons, including a year travelling to Brisbane to study with Sarah Butler.
+Koominka also regularly travelled to Sydney to participate in the NSW Arts Unit ensembles, played trumpet in the Schools Spectacular orchestra and was invited to participate in the Arts Unit’s 2014 international tour.

-Koomi particularly enjoys the collaborative elements and camaraderie of music making, and primarily focuses on orchestral and chamber playing.
-He has performed in many Sydney-based ensembles, including the Willoughby Symphony Orchestra, The Metropolitan Orchestra and Ensemble Apex.
+Koominka particularly enjoys the collaborative elements and camaraderie of music making, and focuses on orchestral and chamber playing.
+Outside of performing, Koominka enjoys op shopping, running and spending too much money on coffee.

-FROM: Grafton, NSW.
-Lands of the Bundjalung
+FROM: NSW.
+Lands of the Bundjalung people.

 Photo by Pia Johnson